Uncontrolled ventilation: Underground structures

 Underground structures, especially tunnels, may quickly be filled with poor quality air due to the impact of the incident or operational activities.
 Maintaining effective ventilation will be a key consideration for the incident commander.

-The purpose of ventilation is normally for keeping the users of infrastructure comfortable, keeping equipment cool or assisting with the control of hot gasses or fumes.
+The purpose of ventilation is normally for keeping the users of infrastructure comfortable, keeping equipment cool or assisting with the control of hot gases or fumes.
 For the purposes of fire and rescue service operations, ventilation systems can be divided into two principal types:

 - Natural: caused by the flow of air through the infrastructure's openings